eliaskosunen/varuna/README.md

 Building on Windows is supported and tested on Win10.
 Building on Mac OS X is supported and tested.

-This project depends on LLVM.
-It needs the LLVM compiler infrastructure C++ libraries.
+This project depends on LLVM and needs the LLVM compiler infrastructure C++ libraries.
 The project is developed on version 4.0 and guaranteed to work only on that version.
 The command line flag -DLLVM_DIR can be used if CMake cannot find the LLVM installation from your system.